DannyBen/runfile/README.md

 ## Todo

-- See if we can suport commands with-dashes
+- (Colsole) add auto indentation to #say
 - Tests
+- Add newline detection in wordwrap (i.e. add indentation spaces after newline)
 - Consider supporting user and system level Runfiles
 - Wiki
 - GitHub pages
 - Can we have a colored docopt?
 Would be nice...
-- Can we have a colored docopt error? ("-a is not recognized")
+  (working, but causing some issues, will probably abandon).